MedHackOpen/HospitalPriceSpider/README.md

 Refer to **README.md** in ./nodejsFolder or wiki documentation [here](https://github.com/MedHackOpen/HospitalPriceSpider/wiki)

 ## Contributions
+To contribute to this project;
+* Check REPORT.MD and README.MD in [rawCSVs] folder  and also the README.MD in the [SQLs] folder: to continue the remaining work on the files (csvs and institutions' data).

-To contribute to this project, please check REPORT.MD in [rawCSVs] folder and README.MD [nodejsModule/anotherapp/electron/Services/Algorithms].
+* If you wish to contribute on the way csv files are processed and loaded to the database, please check README.MD in [nodejsModule/anotherapp/electron/Services/Algorithms].
-Thanks

 ## Contact

 hello@medhack.info